-As recognized and stated by HUD, the VA and the Unites States Interagency Council on Homelessness, (USICH), the provision of homeless services cannot happen in silos.
+As recognized and stated by HUD, the VA and the United States Interagency Council on Homelessness, (USICH), the provision of homeless services cannot happen in silos.
 Community partners must work together as a system of care to address the needs of all individuals and families experiencing homelessness, especially the most vulnerable.

 One of the primary roles of THHI is to lead the process in developing coordinated and targeted system changes necessary to ensure the community’s homeless system of care is as efficient, effective and client-centered as possible.

-THHI is currently leading the following efforts that have/will make significant system changes within the homeless continuum of care utilizing best practices, increased community collaboration and improved effectiveness of the system of care.
+THHI is currently leading the following efforts that have/will make significant system changes within the homeless continuum of care utilizing best practices, increased community collaboration and improved effectiveness of the system of care: